 Bringing Energy Productivity to Scale

 Advanced technologies make it possible for our economies to become ever more productive while consuming less energy with each passing year.
 The growing suite of technology options on the “demand side” of the energy meter—high-efficiency lighting, appliances, heating and cooling, industrial processes, and price-induced demand response—reduce wasteful and low-value energy use.
-These tools enable greater reliance on renewable energy resources by bringing greater flexibility to the management of the grid.
+These tools enable a greater reliance on renewable energy resources by bringing a greater flexibility to the management of the grid.

 The untapped potential for energy efficiency is also the lowest-cost means of achieving greenhouse gas reductions.